vitroid/TrainScanner/README.md

 1. The movie must be captured with a tripod.
 Otherwise the software cannot distinguish the motion of the train out of moving background.
 2. Just give the movie file name.
 It will work.

+    `trainscanner.py    sample2.mov`

 ##Tips
 ###Small tilt fix
 The train movie must be captured parallel to one of the frame edges.
 For now there is no feature to adjust the tilt.
 Finite tilt angle causes the image drift.
-If the angle is not zero but is negligible, it can be suppressed by -z option.
+If the angle is not zero but is negligible, it can be suppressed by `-z` option.

 Compare the following results.